 The meniscus is cartilage that cushions the space between the thigh bone and the shin.
 The meniscus is important because it acts as a shock absorber, lubricates the knee joint and helps balance weight evenly across the knee.

 There are two main causes of meniscus tears:

-Traumatic injury—most often occurring during athletic activities
+Traumatic injury –This happens most often during athletic activities.

 It’s important to have your knee evaluated by a specialist because without surgery, the meniscus will continue to tear and damage the surrounding healthy knee.

 “Knee pain forced to be inactive for so many years, but now I feel like I have a new life!” – Vicki, Kennedy Center Knee patient